laravel/docs/views.md

 		}
 	}

-> **Note:** Laravel does not include a default directory for view composers.
-You are free to organize them however you wish.
-For example, you could create an `App\Http\ViewComposers` directory.

-Remember, you will need to add the service provider to the `providers` array in the `config/app.php` configuration file.
+Remember, if you create a new service provider to contain your view composer registrations, you will need to add the service provider to the `providers` array in the `config/app.php` configuration file.

 Now that we have registered the composer, the `ProfileComposer@compose` method will be executed each time the `profile` view is being rendered.
 So, let's define the composer class: